Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Introduction

-The paper is organized as follows.
-I introduce notation in the remaining part of this section.
-Section~\ref{sec:examples} introduces motivating examples for which we provide inferential methods.
-In Section~\ref{sec:honest} I describe the problem of constructing honest uniform confidence sets and introduce two inferential approaches.
-Under a general set of assumptions, that are verified later on in each particular application, I establish convergence rates for coverage errors and diameters of constructed sets, uniform over a general set of models.
-Section~\ref{sec:reg_bias} introduces specific smoothness and regularity conditions, while Section~\ref{sec:models} applies results of Section~\ref{sec:honest} to the NPIV model, different functional regression models, and density deconvolution.
-In Section~\ref{sec:mc} I show how to implement confidence sets in practice for the NPIV estimator and explore their finite-sample properties with Monte Carlo experiments.
-Section~\ref{sec:engel} considers the empirical application to Engel curves and Section~\ref{sec:conclusion} concludes.
+The structure of the paper is as follows.
+We introduce the notation in the remaining part of this section.
+Section~\ref{sec:honest} describes the problem of constructing honest uniform confidence sets and introduces two inferential approaches in the special case of the nonparametric IV model.
+Under a general set of assumptions that are verified later on in each particular application, we establish convergence rates for coverage errors and diameters of constructed sets, uniform over a general set of models.
+Section~\ref{sec:flir_deconv} extends these results to different functional regression models, and to the density deconvolution.
+In Section~\ref{sec:mc} we show how to implement confidence sets in practice for the NPIV estimator and explore their finite-sample properties with Monte Carlo experiments.
+Section~\ref{sec:engel} considers the empirical application to Engel curves, and Section~\ref{sec:conclusion} concludes.

-\paragraph{Notation.} Let $L_2[a,b]^p$ denote the space of functions on some compact set $[a,b]^p\subset \R^p$, square integrable with respect to the Lebesgue measure $\lambda$.
-For $\varphi\in L_2[a,b]^p$, let $\|.\|$ denote the usual $L_2$ norm derived from the inner product $\langle .,.\rangle$.
+\paragraph{Notation.} Let $L_2[0,1]^p$ denote the space of functions on some compact set $[0,1]^p\subset \R^p$, square integrable with respect to the Lebesgue measure $\lambda$.
+For $\varphi\in L_2[0,1]^p$, let $\|.\|$ denote the usual $L_2$ norm derived from the inner product $\langle .,.\rangle$.
 Let $C[a,b]^p$ denote the space of continuous functions endowed with supremum norm $\|.\|_\infty$.
 For some positive real number $\beta$, let $C^\beta_M[a,b]^p$ denote the class of $\beta$-H\"{o}lder functions on $(a,b)^p$ with $0<M<\infty$